linagora/linshare/documentation/EN/installation/sso-lemonldap-using-OIDC.md

 According to our installation guide, LinShare is deployed on http://linshare-user.local.

+/!\ there is two ways to use OIDC:
+  * You can only delegate the authentication to OIDC but for the provisioning you will still rely on user providers (LDAP or TWAKE) to create/provision users.
+  * You can also decide to delegate the provisioning to OIDC (full delegation).
+    To do that, you need to use the OIDC user provider.
+Users will be created at first connection or when they are added to a sharing or a worgroups.
+User's profile will be created using OIDC claims as source of information.
+See Step 4.

 ## Step 1: LemonLDAP::NG configuration.

 You need to add a new relying party named LinShare.